Best Bath Towels of 2020

 The thicker towels, which provide softness and cushion, tended to take longer to dry.
-After 90 minutes on the drying line, many of these towels, like the Chakir Turkish Linens Luxury Towels and the Superior Egyptian Cotton Set ended up with patches of wetness.
+After 90 minutes on the drying line, many of these towels, like the Chakir Turkish Linens Luxury Towels and the Superior Egyptian Cotton Set, ended up with patches of wetness.

-You know the feeling when you get water on a towel, and it beads off, entirely defeating the purpose of the towel?
-That is why we have this metric in our towel-testing procedures.
-For this metric, we placed a portion of each towel in water to see how well it absorbs.
-This metric goes hand-in-hand with our drying time metric, as any towel that absorbs water will also need to dry out in a timely manner.
-The top-scoring towels in the absorbency metric were mostly towels that fall into the Turkish cotton category.
+Sometimes when a towel gets water on it, the water just beads off, rather than absorbing into the material.
+As towel testers, we find this very annoying.
+That is why we included this metric in our towel-testing procedures.
+To test absorbency, we placed a portion of each towel in water to see how well it absorbs.
+This metric goes hand-in-hand with our drying time metric because any towel that absorbs water will also need to dry out in a timely manner.
+The top-scoring towels in the absorbency metric were, for the most part, towels that fall into the "Turkish cotton" category.
 The Chakir Turkish Linens Luxury towels as well as the Hammam Linen and Hotel and Spa Quality Turkish Set all absorbed water at an impressive rate.

 Following those top contenders were the American Soft Linen Set and then the White Classic and Pizon sets.
 These two are not made from Turkish cotton, but they still have a soft, supple feel and dried easily.

 We made sure to study each towel's seams and weave before the first wash, after the first wash, and after multiple uses.
 We checked to see if any of the towels unraveled or left us with bits of fabric stuck to us after showering and drying off.
-In general, most of the towels we tested seemed to be well-constructed and made to last.
-Some of the stand-outs in this metric were the American Soft Linen 6-Piece Set, which seemed to get better and better with age.
+In general, most of the towels we tested seemed to be well-made and built to last.
+Some of the stand-outs in this metric were the American Soft Linen 6-Piece Set, which seemed to only get better and better with age.
 Additionally, the Pinzon 6-Piece Blended Egyptian Cotton Set has lasted us months, with no unraveling or shedding.

 — Jane Jackson